Powerlearnproject/se-day1-assignment-KelvinTaii/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+  Is a branch of computer science that majors on developing, testing and maintaining software 1.Security- to ensure softwares we create are secure through implementation of security paractises like authentication 2.Reliability- to ensure softwares perform as expected without bias 3.Efficiency- optimize developer workflow while maintaining high standards 4.Scalability and flexibility- it ensures that the system can handle any type of workload

 Identify and describe at least three key milestones in the evolution of software engineering.

 List and briefly explain the phases of the Software Development Life Cycle.